nestybox/sysbox-pkgr/k8s/README.md

 Sysbox-deploy-k8s image generation and update procedure
 =======================================================

 1) Build the sysbox-deploy images through the usual `make <target>` method.

-The process must be completed in every supported architecture (i.e., amd64 and arm64).
+  NOTE: The process must be completed in every supported architecture (i.e., amd64 and arm64).

-2) Identify the image that has been created and re-tag it accordingly to match the platform architecture being used (this must be done for each supported platform):
+2) Identify the image that has been created and re-tag it accordingly to match the platform architecture being used.

+  NOTE: this must be done for each supported platforms.

+  NOTE: tag the images with the `_amd64` and `_arm64` suffixes as needed.

 ```
 $ docker images
 REPOSITORY                           TAG       IMAGE ID       CREATED              SIZE
 ghcr.io/nestybox/sysbox-deploy-k8s   v0.5.2    eb28ac89b60f   About a minute ago   982MB

 $ docker tag eb28ac89b60f ghcr.io/nestybox/sysbox-deploy-k8s:v0.5.2_arm64